konnov/protocols-made-fun/_posts/2026-06-26-proofs-are-closer.md

 ## 1. Proving inductiveness and safety with Lean 4

 To write the Lean proofs, we start with the specification of Ben-Or protocol in Python DSL.
+It is the same DSL that I mentioned in the blog post about [Zookeeper testing][zookeeper-testing].
 If you are interested, check [ben_or.py].
 This specification is automatically translated into Lean 4.
 See [Defs.lean][Ben-or-defs] for the generated Lean code.
 If you want to try this translator, [contact me][contact].

 Just to get the feeling of it, here is a fragment of `step1` in the DSL: